Favo1/comp2007-2026/README.md

 The 'Treasure Quest.exe' file lives inside the Build Folder.

-The 'Treasure Quest.exe' file lives inside the Build Folder.
 When running the .exe, ensure you run it directly from the 'Build' folder so the executable can find all its dependencies.